 First, the studies conducted on censorship, officially stated as public opinion management (與情管理) in China, directly imply that the final goal of the management is to convince people about the official narration.
-Xiong (2016) points out that "to cope with public opinion in the digital era, the mainstream media should react quickly when there is a negative incident and the social media should help to promote positive attitudes among citizens by spreading official narrations on the events."33 (direct quote: "主流媒体应快速反应, 积极主动的通过公正的权威的新闻报道、分析和评论来疏导公众情绪") Therefore, at the core of this public opinion management strategy is persuasion and credibility.
-The government wants to use credible narration to shape and guide online discussion away from undesirable directions.
-Another way to interpret the pursuit of credibility by the Chinese government is from a mere exposure perspective.
-The government tries hard to promote pro-regime information by conducting censorship on opposing ideas and controlling the majority of voices online.
-A control of the majority of opinions will have a mere exposure effect to increase the credibility of official narratives by presenting internet users with only pro-government information.
+Xiong (2016) points out that "to cope with public opinion in the digital era, the mainstream media should react quickly when there is a negative incident and the social media should help to promote positive attitudes among

-Social Sciences, 59 (September 2016): 52-67; Guizhen He, Arthur P. J. Mol, and Yonglong Lu, "Trust and Credibility in Governing China's Risk Society," Environmental Science & Technology 46, no. 14 (July 2012): 7442-7443, https://doi.org/10.1021/es302429e.
+31. Zheng Su and Tianguang Meng, "Selective responsiveness: Online public demands and government responsiveness in authoritarian China," Social Science Research, Special issue on Big Data in the Social Sciences, 59 (September 2016): 52-67; Guizhen He, Arthur P. J. Mol, and Yonglong Lu, "Trust and Credibility in Governing China's Risk Society," Environmental Science & Technology 46, no. 14 (July 2012): 7442-7443, https://doi.org/10.1021/es302429e.

-^{32.} Mary Elizabeth Gallagher, Authoritarian legality in China: law, workers, and the state [in English], xviii, 252 pages (Cambridge, United Kingdom: Cambridge University Press, 2017).
+32. Mary Elizabeth Gallagher, Authoritarian legality in China: law, workers, and the state [in English], xviii, 252 pages (Cambridge, United Kingdom: Cambridge University Press, 2017).